-- 6.1 Personal information must not be given to anyone internally or externally, unless the person giving the information is fully satisfied that the enquirer or recipient is authorised in all respects and is legally entitled to the information. - 6.2 If personal information is given to another organisation or person outside of the School, the disclosing person must identify the lawful basis for the disclosure (see section 4 above) and record their reasoning for using this basis.
-This record as a minimum should include; - a description of the information given; - the name of the person and organisation the information was given to; - the date: - the reason for the information being given; and - the lawful basis. - 6.3 If an information sharing agreement or protocol exists, this should be adhered to when providing personal information to others.
-The agreement/protocol will provide the legal basis for disclosure. - 6.4 In response to any lawful request, only the minimum amount of personal information should be given.
-The person giving the information should make sure that the information is adequate for the purpose, relevant and not excessive. - 6.5 When personal information is given either externally or internally, it must be communicated in a secure manner, e.g. password protected emails, special delivery or courier, etc. For internal communications either hand deliver or make sure you email the information to the correct recipient.
+- 6.1 Personal information must not be given to anyone internally or externally, unless the person giving the information is fully satisfied that the enquirer or recipient is authorised in all respects and is legally entitled to the information. - 6.2 If personal information is given to another organisation or person outside of the school, the disclosing person must identify the lawful basis for the disclosure (see section 4 above) and record their reasoning for using this basis.
+This record as a minimum should include; - a description of the information given; - the name of the person and organisation the information was given to; - · the date: - the reason for the information being given; and - the lawful basis. - 6.3 If an information sharing agreement or protocol exists, this should be adhered to when providing personal information to others.
+The agreement/protocol will detail the legal basis for disclosure. - In response to any lawful request, only the minimum amount of personal information should be given.
+The person giving the information should make sure that the information is adequate for the purpose, relevant and not excessive.
+Data minimisation should always be employed. - 6.5 When personal information is given either externally or internally, it must be communicated in a secure manner, e.g. password protected/encrypted emails, special delivery or courier, etc.